HIGHLIGHTS

 • Phishing attacks: Employees fall prey to social engineering tactics, open phishing emails, and compromise login credentials, allowing malware into the system.

 In addition to these vulnerabilities, healthcare organizations also end up as victims of hacking due to unsecured endpoints in computers, medical devices, and equipment.
 Network security is compromised when there is a lack of segmentation and insufficient firewall configurations.
-The absence of a comprehensive incident response plan and neglecting to encrypt sensitive patient data can cause prolonged disruptions and data exposure.
+The absence of a comprehensive healthcare cybersecurity plan and neglecting to encrypt sensitive patient data can cause prolonged disruptions and data exposure.
 Failure to conduct cybersecurity awareness training is one of the causes of unintentional insider threats.

 RISKS